genepattern/tfsites.AffinityScan-/docs/v1/index.md

     - Given a start position and an end position, zoom into a portion of the sequence.
 The numbers in the range are inclusive.
 For example, the first 200 nucleotides of the sequence would be specified as: 1-200.
 - **Fill Color (string)**
     - `Default = None`
     - Select the color to fill the area under the line graph, otherwise it will not be filled.
-Specified by the name of the color (ex: `red`)
+Specified using the name of the color (ex: `red`)
 - **Plot Resolution (integer)**
     - `Default = 200`
     - Resolution of the plot, in dots (pixels) per inch.